 From the Hawaiian Ethos Cultivation Team

 This marks the first article in our “Growers Journal” series of the Hawaiian Ethos blog.
-Our cultivation team will be sharing growing tips as well as stories from other farmers on the island that they connect with.
+Our cultivation team will be sharing growing tips as well as stories from other growers on the island.
 All stories published with permission from all parties.

 Stylet oil is an effective fungicide that can be used up to the day of harvest for mild to moderate microbial eradication.
 It provides a prophylactic barrier on the plant’s surface that protects against further microbial contamination, and is also an effective antifeedant that discourages chewing and sucking insects.